parmentelat/nitos_testbed_rc/README.md

     % mkdir /root/.omf/trusted_roots
     % cd /root/.omf

-Create a root certificate (change DOMAIN)
+Create a root certificate (change DOMAIN).
+Importand!!!
+If you already have a root certificate (probably created while installing omf_sfa) DO NOT create this certificate again and use the old one instead.

     % ruby omf_cert.rb --email root@DOMAIN -o /root/.omf/trusted_roots/root.pem --duration 5000000 create_root